 ENFJs are responsive to both praise and criticism.

-Why do you need to know your personality type?
+Why do you need to know if your personality is sensing vs intuitive?

 There are several reasons why it is important to know and understand your personality type.
 First, it will help you realize that other people are not necessarily wrong, they are just different.